-2. Write down the responsibilities of the role you’ll be recruiting for.
+2. Document the responsibilities of the role.

-Be sure to include day-to-day tasks, who the employee will report to, and whether the position calls for full-time or part-time hours.
+Include day-to-day tasks, who the employee will report to, and whether the position calls for full-time or part-time hours.
 Create a job description that provides a solid yet concise overview of what the role entails.

 3. Establish the personal characteristics that you want your employees to have, and hire people who seem to closely match those traits.

-4. Communicate your expectations to each new hire yourself, and give them a copy of their job description.
+4. Communicate your expectations to each new hire and give them a copy of their job description.

 6. Prepare an improvement plan for each employee before their performance review.
 (No matter how talented an employee may be, there’s always room for improvement.)

 The plan should indicate areas the employee needs to work on—which should be based on your observations of the employee’s performance throughout the review period.
 Additionally, the plan should offer the necessary resources for helping the employee achieve the newly established goals that you’ve set.